SADC upset by Rwanda's military aid to appease Mozambique's Cabo Delgado province | DW | 13.07.2021

 "It is more important that the European Union make greater efforts to support the local population, especially the communities that are welcoming displaced families," Belo said.

-"It would also be important for the European Union to press for the Mozambican government to allow an independent investigation into the root causes of the current situation."
+"It would also be important for the European Union to press for the Mozambican government to allow an independent investigation into the root causes of the current situation," she added.

 This week, the EU started airlifting humanitarian aid to Mozambique.
-The union plans to send in military trainers to support the Mozambican army but will refrain from deploying combattants.
+The union plans to send in military trainers to support the Mozambican army but will refrain from deploying combatants.

 Romeu Da Silva e Raquel Loureiro contributed to this article